pyeventsourcing/eventsourcing/README.md

 ```

 An alternative way of expressing the same thing is to
-simply decorate the method without mentioning the event
+simply use the `@event` decorator without mentioning an
-class name.
-In this case, the event class name will be
+event class or an event class name.
+In this case, an event
-created from the name of the method.
-The event class
-attributes will, as above, be inferred from the method
+class name will be constructed from the decorated method name.
-arguments.
-When using this style, the event class name
-is constructed by splitting the method name by underscore,
+The event class name is constructed by splitting the method
-capitalising each part, and then joining the parts.
+name by its underscores, capitalising each part, and then
+joining the parts to make the class name `SomethingHappened`.

 ```python